bitonp/mysql-lua-logging/README.md

 Peter Colclough (biton@compuserve.com).
 Please read the License information in this repo for more information.

-* With thanks to Pete Rodding (http://peterodding.com/code/lua/apr) for his contribution and help with hos Lua-Apr (Apache Portable Runtime) binding for Lua, without which microsend timing would not be possible *
+* With thanks to Pete Rodding (http://peterodding.com/code/lua/apr) for his contribution and help with hos Lua-Apr (Apache Portable Runtime) binding for Lua, without which microsend timing would not be possible, and importantly Jan Kneschke (http://jan.kneschke.de/about/) the original constructor of mysql-proxy, and current maintainer still. *

 Introduction
 ============